archenelanis/Revelation-Feed/README.md

 # Revelation-Feed
-Everything that's new about Revelation.
+Everything that's new about Revelation MMO.